mirzaG-murtaza/DemoService/README.md

 # Demo Access Service

-Self-contained Node service that manages demo-access tokens, email delivery, Supabase synchronisation, and Neon/Postgres persistence.
+Self-contained Node service that manages demo-access tokens, email delivery, and Neon/Postgres persistence.
 It exposes lightweight HTTP endpoints so the main VoiceThru application (or any other client) can request, validate, and log usage of demo tokens over the network.

 ## Endpoints